Our Call to Action

 + bruin service announcements

-Increase student government involvement and engagement by creating short videos explaining the ins-and-outs of USAC in multiple languages.
+Increase student government involvement and engagement by creating short videos explaining the ins-and-outs of USAC as well as create a space for clubs and organizations to broadcast events and programming in multiple languages.

 - Bella Martin (General Representative)

 Organize a UC-wide summit for first generation students to provide resources to network and navigate student life on campus.

 Build a women’s leadership development and mentorship network of students, faculty, and alumni to empower femme-identifying leaders to succeed on campus and in their careers.

 Co-program with other campus entities to research and advocate for stronger reproductive healthcare resources for students and more free menstrual products on campus.

 Lead an informational campaign and facilitate workshops to ensure students know their rights as tenants.